Karol Borhy

 Karol Borhy (Károly Borhy, 23 June 1912 in Budapest – 9 January 1997 in Lučenec) was a Czechoslovak football coach.
-He coached FK Inter Bratislava, ŠK Slovan Bratislava and briefly Czechoslovakia national football team.
+He led ČH Bratislava to the title in the 1958–59 Czechoslovak First League.
+Domestically he also managed ŠK Slovan Bratislava and Jednota Trenčín.
+Internationally Borhy managed the Czechoslovakia national football team and the Czechoslovakia Olympic football team.
 Borhy was a member of the Hungarian minority in Slovakia.

-Borhy also coached Jednota Trenčín for many years in the 1960s and 1970s.
-He also worked for six years in Kuwait.
+Borhy also worked for six years in Kuwait.